netidx/netidx-book/src/quick_start.md

 ```

 Install the above config in
-`~/.config/netidx/netidx-resolver.json`.
+`~/.config/netidx/resolver.json`.
 This is the config for the
 local resolver on your machine.
 Make sure port 4564 is free, or change
 it to a free port of your choosing.
 If necessary you can change the
 local auth socket to one of your choosing.

-run `netidx resolver-server -c
+run `netidx resolver-server -c ~/.config/netidx/resolver.json`.
-~/.config/netidx/netidx-resolver.json`.
 This command will return
 immediatly, and the resolver server will daemonize.
 Check that it's
 running using `ps auxwww | grep netidx`.

+NOTE, the resolver server does not currently support Windows.

 ### Systemd